Axis naval activity in Australian waters: Japanese naval aviation attacks (February 1942 – November 1943)

 Japanese aircraft made almost 100 raids, most of them small, against northern Australia during 1942 and 1943.
 Land-based IJN aircraft took part in many of the 63 raids on Darwin which followed the initial attack.
-The town of Broome, Western Australia experienced a devastating attack by IJN fighters on 3 March 1942, in which at least 88 people were killed.
+The town of Broome in Western Australia experienced a devastating attack by IJN fighters on 3 March 1942, in which at least 88 people were killed.
 Long-range seaplanes operating from bases in the Solomon Islands made a number of small attacks on towns in Queensland.

 Japanese naval aircraft operating from land bases also harassed coastal shipping in Australia's northern waters during 1942 and 1943.
 On 15 December 1942, four sailors were killed when the merchant ship Period was attacked off Cape Wessel in the Northern Territory.
 The small general purpose vessel was sunk by a Japanese floatplane near the Wessel Islands on 22 January 1943 with the loss of nine sailors and civilians.
 Another civilian sailor was killed when the merchant ship Islander was attacked by a floatplane during May 1943.